 You cannot deny that the warmth of the sun and the burn of those working muscles are a bittersweet triumph.
 And while training outside has its fair share of benefits, the toll it takes on your skin can be worrisome.
-Below we research all the solutions to all your skincare problems, whether you prefer the natural way or over the counter, say goodbye to summer skin problems.
+Here we research all the solutions to all your skincare problems, whether you prefer the natural way or over the counter, say goodbye to summer skin problems.

-Problem 1: Skin allergies
+Problem 1: Skin Allergies

 It’s all fun and games until you are hit with a stuffy nose, dry, itchy eyes and irritated skin.
 But with some fun in the sun comes the expense of pollen accompanied by an array of allergies.
 Many athletes experience eczema when training, the combination of sweat, allergies and constant rubbing of your skin against sweaty clothing can aggravate your eczema even more.

-Using Rooibos is perfect for sensitive skin, and it’s a cheaper alternative to pharmaceutical ointments.
+Natural Solution: Using Rooibos is perfect for sensitive skin, and it’s a cheaper alternative to pharmaceutical ointments.
 Add a few Rooibos teabags to your next bath or even dab a piece of cotton wool with cooled Rooibos on the affected area.
 Avoid rubbing the affected area; this will make the itching or burning even worse.

-If you prefer over-the-counter creams and ointments, then go for an antihistamine cream with hydrocortisone.
+Other Solutions: If you prefer over-the-counter creams and ointments, then go for an antihistamine cream with hydrocortisone.
 Look out for creams with menthol or chamomile to soothe a burning or itching sensation.
 You can chat with your doctor about emollients, steroid creams and antibiotics to combat eczema.

 Problem 2: Sunburn